RamGoel/QResume/README.md

 - [ ] Expose your model as an API for prediction

-- [ ok] API must be deployed using docker containers.
+- [ ] API must be deployed using docker containers.